Statutory Regulations as made 1936–2007 now online

 - workable in both the PDF and HTML formats (PDFs are for downloading and printing; HTML is the "regular" website view).

-- amendments in Bills and amending legislation—blocks of text to be inserted into other legislation will be shaded, instead of enclosed in quote marks
+- amendments in Bills and amending legislation—blocks of text to be inserted into other legislation are shaded, instead of enclosed in quote marks

 - improvements to the usability of the New Zealand Legislation website

-- page size—this will be standardised to A4; printed legislation will have more text on the page, with slightly less surrounding white space.
+- page size—this is standardised to A4; printed legislation has more text on the page, with slightly less surrounding white space.